 To apply for part-time funding which includes: The Canada Student Grants, CKNW Bursary, Barbara Guttmann-Gee Bursary or Open Learning Bursary, download a Part-Time Studies Application form.
-Then mail the original completed application to: TRU Open Learning, Student Awards and Financial Support, 805 TRU Way, Kamloops, B.C.
+Then mail the original completed application to: TRU Open Learning, Student Awards & Financial Aid, 805 TRU Way, Kamloops, B.C.
 V2C 0C8.
 Allow two to four weeks for processing.